 Wind Surf Cruise Review by Xoe

-- Destination: British Isles & Western
+- Destination: British Isles & Western Europe

 After 2 days at a well-located hotel in London, we were transferred by motorcoach to Wind Surf at her dock at Portsmouth.
 Our ports in France were Cherbourg, St. Malo, and Brest.
 Cherbourg was the departure point for seeing the D-Day beaches and Sainte Mere Eglise, a very moving day.
 St. Malo is a great place to explore, and then explore more.
 Brest was my least favorite port on this itinerary; I enjoyed the castle, now open as a museum.

 Our ports in Spain, La Coruna and Vigo, were both interesting with lovely walking and/or excursion opportunities.
 Walking La Coruna's 14 km. waterfront promenade is a great way to enjoy that lovely city.

 Our half-day in Porto, Portugal, allowed time to walk in the central city and along the Douro River.
 From Porto, we sailed onward to Lisbon.
 I was met at the dock by Pedro of Sintra Private Tours to start our excellent tour which ended with my being taken to my hotel.
 The next day I used a hop-on-hop-off bus for an overview of Lisbon that included an afternoon at the excellent Lisbon Oceanarium.

 Wind Surf and her crew are exceptional in every way.
 The food was the best ever on any of my cruises.
 I love the size of the ship, and, as in the past (this was my 5th Windstar cruise), watching the sails unfurl as we continue on towards a new port is an exhilarating experience.